OsbornePro/BTPS-SecPack/docs/index.rst

 **Blacklisted IP Logging**
 When a device establishes a connection to an IP that is on 4 or more blacklists or a domain that is less than 2 years old you will be informed.
-The events are also stored in the Event Viewer under "MaliciousIPs".
+The events are also stored in the Event Viewer under **"MaliciousIPs"**.
 It seems that an IP address on 3 blacklists does not necessarily mean it is dangerous or something to do anything about.
 Correct me if my analysis is wrong.

 .. image:: img/BlacklistedIP.png
     :scale: 100